jurkovicmartin/ML-Fundamentals/Perceptron/README.md

 # Perceptron
-Perceptron means one neuron and is the easiest block of neural network.
+Perceptron is the easiest type of network with only one neuron.

 In this example single perceptron is used to approximate logical gate function (OR or AND).